-My research focuses on the role that emotion and attention-related brain systems play in social-emotional development.
-I am particularly interested in what happens to emotion, attention, and social development when the frontolimbic brain system is modified--e.g., by typical or atypical development, by intervention, or by brain injury.
-By understanding these brain mechanisms we may discover ways to promote healthy, adaptive social-emotional development.
-My work examines multiple levels (basic and applied), from multiple perspectives (neural, psychological, and philosophical), and with a variety of methods and approaches (neuroimaging, psychophysiological, eye tracking, interventions, lesion patients, and high-risk populations).
-Students are a central part of my research program; I am continually developing and improving upon training materials, manuals, and protocols to facilitate students' participation in research, and maximize their training and contribution.
+I study the brain systems involved in emotion and attention and their role in social-emotional functioning, to discover ways to promote healthy, adaptive social-emotional development.
+To address these questions, my research looks at what happens when brain functioning is altered by typical or atypical development, by intervention, or by brain injury.
+Further, my research approach involves multiple levels (basic and applied), perspectives (neural, psychological, and philosophical), and techniques (neuroimaging, psychophysiological, eye tracking, interventions, lesion patients, and high-risk populations).
+Students are a central part of my research program.
+My lab develops training materials, manuals, and protocols to facilitate students' participation in research and maximize their training.